Do you want to introduce a new device type quickly?

 High level of configurability enables you to make changes continuously gives lowered OpEx costs

-With Network Interface Controller it is possible to reduce the amount of Element Management Systems and any integrations towards such systems.
+With Resource Controller it is possible to reduce the amount of Element Management Systems and any integrations towards such systems.
 It is also a comprehensive tool for adding support in your fulfillment processes for new network elements that is introduced.
-It is also a way of fetch network information and present that within Netadmin Nine.
+It is also a way of fetching network information and present that within Netadmin Nine.

-The Netadmin Network Interface Controller connects to your devices and executes commands that otherwise is configured manually by engineers or by other types of systems.
+The Resource Controller connects to your devices and executes commands that otherwise is configured manually by engineers or by other types of systems.
 It has got the following key functionalities:

 - Communicates via CLI, SNMP, TL1, XML, HTTP and more protocols